manuelleduc/sle-benchmark/docs/benchmark/properties.md

 - **compilation speed:** how long does it takes to compile a language.
 Does it vary according to the size of its own specification.
 Of the size of the specification of its dependencies?
 This property is linked to the **independent compilation** functional property.
 - **execution speed:** What is the cost of the modularity in term of execution speed.
 Does it vary according to the number of transitive dependencies?

+## Other Properties

+- **substitutability:** can a language concern be replaced by another language concern while preserving its functional properties.
+- **safety:** can we define criterion that ensure that the composition of independent language concerns leads to a sound language.

 ## Reusability scope